PavelPashov/cligpt/README.md

 1. Clone the repository: `git clone https://github.com/EiTamOnya/cligpt.git`
 2. Navigate to the project directory: `cd cligpt`
-3. Run the build script: `./build cligpt`
+3. Run the build script: `./build github.com/eitamonya/cligpt`

 The build script supports different architectures and platforms.
 You can modify the `platforms` array in the `build.sh` file to include the architectures you want to build for.
 For example, the default `platforms` array includes the following architectures: